Josuto/monguito/README.md

 ### Polymorphic Domain Model Specification

 `MongooseBookRepository` handles database operations over a _polymorphic_ domain model that defines `Book` as supertype and `PaperBook` and `AudioBook` as subtypes.
-Code complexity to support polymorphic domain models is hidden at `MongooseRepository`; all that is required is that `MongooseRepository` receives a map describing the domain model.
+This means that, while these subtypes may have a different structure from its supertype, `MongooseBookRepository` can write and read objects of `Book`, `PaperBook`, and `AudioBook` to and from the same collection `books`.
+Code complexity to support polymorphic domain models is hidden at `MongooseRepository`; all is required is that `MongooseRepository` receives an object describing the domain model.

-Each map entry key relates to a domain object type, and the related entry value is a reference to the constructor and the database [schema](https://mongoosejs.com/docs/guide.html) of such domain object.
-The `Default` key is mandatory and relates to the supertype, while the rest of the keys relate to the subtypes.
+This object specifies the `type` and `schema` of the supertype (`Book` and `BookSchema`, respectively, in this case).
+The `schema` enables entity object validation on write operations.
+Regarding `type`, Monguito requires it to create an internal representation of the domain model.
+Additionally, when `type` does not refer to an abstract type, it also serves as a constructor that enables MongoDB document deserialisation into the entity instances returned by the CRUD operations included in Monguito's repositories (e.g., `MongooseRepository`).
+On another hand, the domain model subtypes (if any) are also encoded in the domain model object. `subtypes` is an array of objects that specify a `type` and `schema` for a domain model subtype, and (possibly) other `subtypes`.
+Hence, the domain model object is of a recursive nature, allowing developers to seamlessly represent any kind of domain model, no matter its complexity.

-Beware that subtype keys are named after the type name.
-If it so happens that you do not have any subtype in your domain model, no problem!
-Just specify the domain object that your custom repository is to handle as the sole map key-value, and you are done.
+Beware that any _leaf_ domain model type cannot be abstract!
+Leaf domain model types are susceptible of being instantiated during MongoDB document deserialisation; any abstract leaf domain model type will result in a TypeScript error.
+That would be the case if `PaperBook` is declared an abstract class, or if the domain model is composed by only `Book` and such a class is declared an abstract class.

 # Supported Database Operations